jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/1-add-labels-to-controls.md

 Form controls often have a text label adjacent to the control, which gives the user a hint as to what type of information is required.
 However, relying only on the physical placement means that screen reader users won't understand what data is required.

 When a label receives focus, a screen reader only announces the type of input control, not the adjacent label.
 The screen reader may announce "input type and text", not that it is for a first name.
-If a label is not programmatically associated to the control, the label remains unannounced.
+If a label is not programmatically associated with the control, the label remains unannounced.

 Creating a relationship between a `<label>` element and an input control overcomes this issue.
 The `for` attribute value of the label element uses the `id` of the form control: